vegadj/nbaPath/README.md

 ### Individial Trajectories
 If you want print out all individual possible game trajactories use `-l` or `--list` flag.
 Be aware that this can take infinite amount of time for large score values.
 Graph based searching is used for calculating all possible ways.

-## Output for 119x119 game scores.
+## Output for 200x200 game scores.

 There is a csv file `allSize-119x119.csv` in the repo.
-This file contains pre-calculated number of all possible scores in 119x119 grid.
+This file contains pre-calculated number of all possible scores in 200x200 grid.

-For 119-119 score game, number of total uniq game play is `1.6E+109`.
+For 200-200 score game, number of total uniq game play is `2.982857e+184`.

+Note that highest NBA score match in history is with 186-184 score which has `3.390493e+170` uniq plays.
+December 13, 1983 ; *Detroit Pistons* ; Denver Nuggets

 ## Example